 This is not a complete list of all BCIT policies relating to students.
-Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 2000 Full-time Calendar.
+Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 1999 Full-time Calendar.
 Check with the Pre-Entry program head if you have any questions about policies.

 Assignment Details: You are required to complete all assignments-practice and graded-for this course as well as write the midterm and the final exam.
-IN-class assignments must be completed and handed in during the class in which they are given.
+In-class assignments must be completed and handed in during the class in which they are given.
 Any take-home assignments must be submitted at the beginning of the next class.
+These must be 100% of the student's work; any assistance is unacceptable and an assignment submitted with outside help will be graded fail.